Harvard-University-iCommons/canvas-data-2-aws/README.md

 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

-## Database
+## Preparing the database

 Deploying this application will create an AWS Aurora Postgres cluster.
 A database user credential is also created and stored in AWS Secrets Manager.
-In order for the application to use that credential to connect to the database, a postgres user must be created and granted appropriate privileges.
+In order for the application to use that credential to connect to the database, a Postgresql user must be created and granted appropriate privileges.
 A helper script is included that will take care of this setup.
 After deploying the SAM app, run this script:
 ```
 ./prepare_aurora_db.py --stack-name <stack name returned by the SAM deployment>
 ```